 Can you remember the last time a stranger was kind to you?
 Maybe someone held a door open or offered you help with directions in the street?
 Or, perhaps you can recall the last time you helped somebody.
 After recently carrying out a few altruistic acts myself, I wanted to find out more about the power and benefits of kindness.

 Just before Christmas I passed a homeless man sitting outside a London Tube station.
-Coming out of a nearby coffee shop after paying £3 for a flat white, I couldn’t justify spending that on a hot drink while he was sat with nothing.
+Coming out of a nearby coffee shop after paying almost £3 for a flat white, I couldn’t justify spending that on a hot drink while he was sat with nothing.
 I started a conversation to find out how he was doing and he was thankful when I offered him some change and a banana.
 However, he seemed most grateful when I simply asked him what his name was.
 When I got up to leave, he looked directly into my eyes and gave me a genuine ‘thank you.’

-Lastly, later that week, I spotted an elderly lady hauling a huge suitcase down some stairs – she was clearly struggling.
+Later that week, I spotted an elderly lady hauling a huge suitcase down some stairs – she was clearly struggling.
 Her face lit up with joy when I offered a hand.
 She was clearly touched someone had made the effort to assist, and I too walked away with a spring in my step and smile on my face.

-In all three of these examples the power of kindness is obvious for the recipient: they were in a moment of need and received assistance.
+In these examples the power of kindness is obvious for the recipient: they were in a moment of need and received assistance.
 But the power of altruism also extended to me – in fact, one major benefit of kindness is that the love spreads both ways; it’s a win-win situation.

 A positive sign: showing kindness is easy and free

-After connecting with these three people I felt a sense of happiness and pride to know I'd made a small but meaningful impact on their day.
+After connecting with these people I felt a sense of happiness and pride to know I'd made a small but meaningful impact on their day.
 In fact, this feel-good sensation stayed with me for hours afterwards.
 Experiencing this feeling has also made it more likely that I'll carry out more random acts of kindness in the future.

 Likewise, I like to think that the power of kindness can potentially rub off on the people I'll help out in the future, that they, in turn, will be more likely to assist others.
 In fact, it turns out that science backs up this kindness 'ripple effect'.